jsdealy/latin/miscellae/guideToLatinConversation.md

 I had no news to send
 you.

-I received your short let-
-ter; your letter gave
-me much pleasure.
+I received your short letter; your letter gave me much pleasure.

 I thank you for your
 letters ; they gave me
-great pleasure, especi-
-ally that of Sextius.
+great pleasure, especially that of Sextius.

-Alicui litt^ras commit-
+Alicui litt^ras committere.
-tere.

 Conquiescunt littSrae
 tuae.